-Since the foundation began in 2010, we have formed a great relationship with the CDC's Waterborne Disease Prevention Branch.
+Since the foundation began in 2010, Kyle Cares has formed a great relationship with the CDC's Waterborne Disease Prevention Branch.
 They have provided Kyle Cares with an enormous amount of information and support and we have worked together in the mission of saving others from this amoeba.

 Over the past few years, Kyle Cares has aided in getting the drug miltefosine into hospitals around the country so it would be more easily accessible if ever needed to treat a patient with possible PAM.
 Timing is critical so this was a huge accomplishment for our foundation.
 To see the hospitals with miltefosine on hand, or to start the Consignment process, see www.impavido.com/